-Figure 17 describes the SINC filter interconnection with other peripheral functions using interrupt and trigger signals.
+Figure 23 describes the SINC filter interconnection with other peripheral functions using interrupt and trigger signals.
 The SINC_STAT is the single processor interrupt signal of the SINC filter module.
 The trigger routing unit (TRU) connects the other trigger signals to the peripherals and processor interrupts of the SINC filter module.
 Loading the trigger master address into the trigger slave registers in the TRU connects the routing.

-The TRU synchronizes the SINC filter modulator and decimation clocks with the PWM modulator frequency to meet the timing defined in Figure 7.
+Through a general purpose timer, TMRn, the TRU synchronizes the SINC filter modulator and decimation clocks with the PWM modulator frequency to meet the timing defined in Figure 13.
 The TRU connects the SINC filter data transfer trigger to the control software interrupt to start execution of the control algorithm.

 The TRU connects both of the SINC overload triggers to the PWM modulator TRIP1 input to enable overcurrent protection.
 The TRIP0 input connects to the external trip signal only.
 The PWM modulator as well as TRIP0 and TRIP1 inputs must be configured to accept these triggers.
 There are two interrupt triggers produced by an overload fault: the SINC_STAT interrupt connected directly to the CPU and the PWM_TRIP1 interrupt generated by the SINC overload trigger.
-The code segment at the end of the SINC Filter Software Support section includes the device driver calls to implement these connections.